 The Deep Lead occurs at depths ranging from around 75 to 175 m and can be up to 80 m thick.

-Groundwater yield and quality is generally good in the Deep Lead and salinity generally increases from east to west and northwest of the Katunga WSPA as shown in Figure 5.
+Groundwater yield and quality is generally good in the Deep Lead and salinity generally increases from east to west and northwest of the Katunga WSPA as shown in Figure 5 (on page 6).